Bardolph-Automation-Inc/bardolph/docs/language.rst

 =====================
 Instead of waiting for a delay to elapse, you can specify the specific time thatan action occurs, using the `at` modifier with the `time` command.
-For example, to turn on all the lights at 8:00 a.m.
+For example, to turn on all the lights at 8:00 a.m.:

 .. code-block:: lightbulb